sensu/check-disk-usage/README.md

   -r, --include-read-only         Include read-only filesystems (default false) -f, --fail-on-error             Fail and exit on errors getting file system usage (e.g. permission denied) (default false) -m, --magic float               Magic factor to adjust warn/crit thresholds.
-Example: .9 (default 1) -l, --minimum float             Minimum size to adjust (in GB) (default 100) -n, --normal float              Value in GB.
+Example: .9 (default 1) -l, --minimum float             Minimum size to adjust (in GiB) (default 100) -n, --normal float              Value in GiB.
 Levels are not adapted for filesystems of exactly this size, where levels are reduced for smaller filesystems and raised for larger filesystems. (default 20)
   -h, --help                      help for check-disk-usage

 Use "check-disk-usage [command] --help" for more information about a command.